-The node reads the username from the shared state.
+• This node reads the username from the shared state to assess whether the user has a registered device.

 Implement the following node before this node in the journey:

-- Username Collector node (standalone AM) - Platform Username node (Ping Identity Platform deployment)
+- Username Collector node (standalone AM) - Platform Username node (Ping Identity Platform deployment) - Optionally, this node can read the contents of the webAuthnExtensions shared state property as input.